-How to Navigate Finances as a Married Person?
+How to navigate finances as a married person?

 Goals that individuals plan for themselves before marriage can vary from person to person.
 Sometimes the goal is to have a fit body that looks amazing in a wedding dress and at other times, the goals are more long term like buying a house of their own or a car.

-Marriage is a big event in anybody’s life and it is normal to divide your goals as pre and post marriage.
+Marriage is a big event in anybody’s life and it is normal to divide your goals into pre and post-marriage.
 However, it is not enough to just have goals.

 While money is not the only important factor in a marriage, setting concrete and judicious financial goals becomes crucial to leading a happy married life.

-1. Open a Separate Bank Account
+1. Open a separate bank account

 You might already have a joint account with your spouse but that is not enough.
 It is always advisable to get another bank account that will be solely devoted to your monetary expenses as an individual.

 It might bear witness to how independent and responsible you and your partner are.
 Offering each other time and space can be as important as contributing to your relationship, financial or otherwise.

 Moreover, being in a marriage does not have to mean that you don’t have any personal goals anymore.
 These individual goals can be for yourself, your parents, your child, and so on.

-2. Talk About Finances
+2. Talk about finances

 It goes without saying that in any relationship, communication is key.
 In a marriage, too, it is important to keep your partner in the loop, as you have decided to live your life together.

-If your partner is trying hard to pay off debts, home loans, education loans and the like, it should be a priority to help them overcome it.
+If your partner is trying hard to pay off debts, home loans, education loans, and the like, it should be a priority to help them overcome it.

 Romantic gestures need not just be about taking your partner out on dates or handing them a bunch of flowers.
 Being the person they can depend on in times of adversity can strengthen your bond tenfold.

-3. Make a Priority List
+3. Make a priority list

 Sit down with your partner and discuss at length if rent should come first or debts, or retirement savings.

 Ideally, emergency funds should come before investment plans.
 You should also start clearing up your debts as soon as you can.
 This way your EMI money will be ready to be spent whenever you need it.

-4. Get Started with Budgeting Immediately
+4. Get started with budgeting immediately

 Budgeting is indispensable if you are looking to manage your finances effectively.
 In marriage, you need to go about every step of budgeting along with your partner as you are managing a household together.

 Planning is key, be it for expected or unexpected expenses.
-Put aside money on regular intervals for expenses you are expecting – those can be phone or car upgrades or even getting a new house.
+Put aside money on regular intervals for expenses you are expecting – those can be a phone or car upgrades or even getting a new house.

 Surveys often indicate that couples might face stress in their married lives over their unregulated spending habits.
 Creating separate buckets of savings for different expenses is the healthiest and most systematic way of budgeting.
 It saves you and your partner the extra tension and ensures happy married life.